deckarep/ziglang-set/README.md

 }
 ```

-Check the tests for more examples on how to use this package.
+Check the tests for more comprehensive examples on how to use this package.